 Passive House Design

 In order to utilize ambient heat from appliances, the house needs to be incredibly well insulated.
 It’s essentially air tight, allowing the ventilation system to trap the heat and distribute it throughout the home.
 Passive homes have specific design requirements, such as “superinsulation” and superwindows.
+Protecting your house in prior with a team of experts at Sinisi Solutions LLC is recommended.

 By doing smaller insulating renovations, you can improve energy consumption and you’ll definitely make a difference.
 But to get to Passive House standards, you really have to either rip out the outside or the inside of the house.